CycloneDX/cyclonedx.org/about/history/index.md

 The value of a lightweight Software Bill of Materials (SBOM) specification, capable of achieving real-world usecases, transcends the boundaries of a single vendor or supplier.
 Therefore, a dedicated open source project was founded to develop the specification, the implementations, and move the format into widespread adoption.
-Today, thousands of organizations ranging from financial services, manufacturing, government, software, and security firms are producing and consuming CycloneDX SBOMs.
+Today, hundreds of thousands of organizations ranging from financial services, manufacturing, government, software, and security firms are producing and consuming CycloneDX SBOMs.